Information on Child Seats

 If the device can not be secured, it is not allowed to use, even if the device meets the standard.

 These may apply especially for First class, Business class seats on International flights and Premium Class seats on Domestic flights, as these seat's width is wider and may not be able to secure the device with the seat belt.

 You can bring on board a child seat that is certified in Japan (MLIT), Europe (ECE R44/UN R44), or the US (FMVSS1), or a "CARES" child seat.

 A seat approved by the Japanese Ministry of Land, Infrastructure and Transport (MLIT).

 For more details check the Japanese Ministry of Land, Infrastructure and Transport (MLIT) homepage (Text is available only in Japanese).

-A seat approved by ECE R44-United Nations Economic Commission for Europe
+A seat approved by UN/ECE R44-United Nations Economic Commission for Europe

 On the top of the mark is the ECE Regulation No. & Revision Series No.

 - Please check that either ECE R44 or UN R44 is shown.